kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 ### `upstream connect error or disconnect/reset before headers. reset reason: remote connection failure, transport failure reason: delayed connect error: Connection refused`
 This error indicates that the gateway successfully identified the correct model server pod but failed to establish a connection to it.
 This is likely caused by the port number specified in the InferencePool's configuration doesn't match the port your model server is listening on.
 The gateway tries to connect to the wrong port and is refused.

-Solution: Verify the port specified in your InferencePool matches the port number exposed by your model server container, and update your InferencePool accordingly.
+**Solution**: Verify the port specified in your InferencePool matches the port number exposed by your model server container, and update your InferencePool accordingly.

 ### `no healthy upstream`
 This error indicates that the HTTPRoute and InferencePool are correctly configured, but there are no healthy pods in the pool to route traffic to.
 This can happen if the pods are crashing, still starting up, or failing their health checks.

-Solution: Check the status of your model server pods.
+**Solution**: Check the status of your model server pods.
 Investigate the pod logs for any startup errors or health check failures.
 Ensure your model server is running and listening on the correct port and that any configured healthchecks / readiness probes are succeeding.

 ## The endpoint picker (EPP) Crashlooping
 When EPP is crashlooping, check the logs of your EPP pod.
 Some common errors include: